tubearchivist/docs/mkdocs/docs/playlists.md

 - Add one per line.

 *or* you can **Create Custom Playlist**.
 That is a local only playlist.
 Add videos from their [video detail page](video.md).

-!!! note
-    It doesn't make sense to subscribe to a playlist if you are already subscribed to the corresponding channel as this will slow down the **Rescan Subscriptions** [task](downloads.md#rescan-subscriptions).

 You can search your indexed playlists by clicking on the search icon <img src="/assets/icon-search.png?raw=true" alt="search icon" width="20px" style="margin:0 5px;">.
 This will open a dedicated page.